mbotto123/paraview-adcirc-vis/la-tx-vis/README.md

 ## General utility scripts
 This directory also includes general utility scripts, which can be used with any visualization:
 - The ``changeZetaUpBound`` script provides a fast way to change the upper bound for the water surface elevation color map by prompting the user for a value through the ParaView GUI.
-- The `discretizeColorMaps` script modifies the color maps in the visualization so that they appear discrete.
-You can undo its effects with `unDiscretizeColorMaps`.
+- The `discretizeZetaMap` script modifies the water surface elevation color map in the visualization so that it appears discrete.
+You can undo its effects with `unDiscretizeZetaMap`.

 **It is recommended to run these utility scripts as macros.** If you run them from ParaView's Python shell, their effects will not be visible until after you close the shell.